bitindi/aptos-core/CONTRIBUTING.md

 ### Code Style, Hints, and Testing

-Refer to our [Coding Guidelines](https://github.com/aptos-labs/aptos-core/blob/main/documentation/coding_guidelines.md) for detailed guidance about how to contribute to the project.
+Refer to our [Coding Guidelines](https://github.com/bitindi/bitindi-core/blob/main/documentation/coding_guidelines.md) for detailed guidance about how to contribute to the project.

 ### Documentation

-Aptos Core's developer website is also open source (the code can be found in this [repository](https://github.com/aptos-labs/aptos-core/blob/main/developers-docs-sitee/)).
+Bitindi Core's developer website is also open source (the code can be found in this [repository](https://github.com/bitindi/bitindi-core/blob/main/developers-docs-sitee/)).
 It is built using [Docusaurus](https://docusaurus.io/):

 If you know Markdown, you can already contribute!
-How to contribute can be found in the [website repo](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md).
+How to contribute can be found in the [website repo](https://github.com/bitindi/bitindi-core/blob/main/CONTRIBUTING.md).

 ## Developer Workflow